PROMETHIA-27/Minesharp/README.md

 # Minesharp
-A minesweeper developed in C#
+A minesweeper for the terminal developed in C#

 Unfinished, unlikely to be finished.